Setting up Home Assistant OS on the Raspberry Pi

 Raspberry Pi Home Assistant GitHub Download Page

-Installing Home Assistant to an SD Card
+Writing Home Assistant OS to your SD Card

-Once you have downloaded the Home Assistant OS image, we can proceed with writing it to an SD Card.
+3. Once you have downloaded the Home Assistant OS image, we can proceed with writing it to an SD Card.
+For this section, we will be making use of the image writing software called Etcher.

 Etcher is a simple tool that is available on both Windows and macOS.